 Maintaining the proper guidelines for Quranic recitation requires careful attention to harakat, particularly when mastering Tajweed.

-Benefits of learning Arabic Harakat?
+Benefits of learning Harakat?

 Learning Arabic Harakat has several advantages.
 Here are 9 essential advantages in Arabic that everyone should be aware of!